I-1-2-71.Attorney's Fees for Representation in Proceedings Before a Court

 B. Dual Fee Authorization (Court and Administrative Fee)

-In some situations, a representative may be authorized a fee by both a court and the Office of Disability Adjudication and Review.
+In some situations, a representative may be authorized a fee by both a court and SSA.
 This dual authorization results from a strict interpretation of sections 206(b)(1) and 1631(d)(2) of the Act that indicates the court's authorization is for services before the court only.
 Therefore, the representative is authorized two separate fees: one for services before the court and one for services before SSA.

 In considering an administrative fee, a decision maker will not consider service the representative gave in any proceeding before a court.
 See 20 CFR 404.1728 and 416.1528.
 The dual fee authorization context can raise unique issues in assessing whether a service is before SSA or before the court.
 Most commonly, this issue arises regarding services provided after the Appeals Council (AC) denies a request for review and before a civil action is filed.
 Generally, whether a service is before a court or before SSA depends on whether the representative directed the services to and expects action from the court or SSA.